SEO

 Three variables are credited with most of the gap between a $0.06-per-word marketplace rate and a $10,000-per-month retainer:

 Affordable SEO content writing services are not always the cheapest.
-The buyer’s internal time has to be counted too.
+The buyer’s internal time must also be counted.
 Once keyword research, brief production, editing, and on-page QA are added, a $0.06-per-word post often costs more than a managed $400 piece.

 The wage line is not the full cost.
 Wage and benefits data from the U.S. Bureau of Labor Statistics in 2025 show that the full cost of an in-house writer in the United States is now $90,000 to $110,000 per year.
 That figure includes payroll taxes, benefits, software, and management overhead.